jeremylao/vba_methods/README.md

 # vba_methods
-place to store VBA methods I've written
+working folder: a place to store some helpful VBA methods